marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: extensions, functions, extension

 .. _extensions:

-.. index:: extensions

-.. index:: functions, extension

 Extensions
 **********